Postman

 P_C_Paris_2948

-PC Paris no. 2948 is looking odd, in red on some silver grain coated surface.
+< PC Paris no. 2948 is looking unusual, in red on some silver grain coated surface.
+Novelty type.
 Scan does probably not show all the effect.

 > PC Paris no. 1278.
 Mixing orange, blue and green colours surely gets attention.
 Badly cut card with Ste.
-Nicolas wording glued onto card, sort of steel-engraving imitation.
-Both cards with some handwriting but not p/u.
+Nicolas wording glued onto card, a bit like a cheap steel-engraving imitation.
+Both cards with short handwritten notes but not p/u or dated.

 P_C_Paris_2640

 PC Paris no. 2640 (above) and no. 2642 > are in my opinion a colouring nightmare!
 They must had been drunk!
 However, cards like these did get attention when on display.
-Both again not p/u.
+Again both cards not p/u.

 P_C_Paris_1278